What is a Bed Bug?

 Individuals are also advised to use strong cleaning solutions that will both force the bugs out and sanitize home surfaces.
 Other sources advise individuals to use double-sided tape or other sticky substances to trap the bugs.

-Step 3: Exterminating and Removing Bed Bugs:
+Step 3: Exterminating and Removal

 Steam Cleaning